 Before its ascent to accidental stardom, the ‘@’ went almost unremarked for centuries.
-Widely used to mean ‘at the rate of’1 — for example, ‘3 apples @ $1 each’ — the symbol lived out a useful but mundane existence in the world of commerce, rarely warranting a second glance from paleographers or philologists.
+Widely used to mean ‘at the rate of’1 — for example, ‘3 apples @ $1’ is equivalent to ‘3 apples at $1 each’ — the symbol lived out a useful but mundane existence in the world of commerce, rarely warranting a second glance from paleographers or philologists.
 Even now, when it has been propelled firmly into the limelight by email’s meteoric rise, credible accounts of the symbol’s visual appearance and meaning remain surprisingly thin on the ground.

 Emblematic of the lack of pre-email scholarly interest in the ‘at’ sign is its treatment at the hands of Berthold L. Ullman, a prominent 20th century professor of Latin.
 Ullman’s otherwise comprehensive 1932 treatise on Ancient Writing and Its Influence dismisses the character with a single perfunctory line: “There is also the sign @, which is really for ad, with an exaggerated uncial d.”2 Ad is a Latin preposition meaning ‘to’, or ‘towards’,3 while uncial script was a rounded, uppercase alphabet used in the interregnum between the decline of Roman majuscule and the advent of Caroligian minuscule.4 Unfortunately, inviting though it is to imagine that “AD” might have given rise to ‘@’, Ullman’s confidence in his pronouncement did not extend to providing any evidence for it.